mustansirbharmal-portfolio/AI-Marketing-Automation-Agent/README.md

 - Real-time interaction with a chatbot for personalized marketing recommendations.

 ## Architecture
-The system uses the **Retrieval-Augmented Generation (RAG)** method, where the chatbot queries relevant embedded data based on user inputs and provides actionable insights.
+The system uses the **Data-driven architecture** to generate insights and ideas using **Azure ChatGPT API** and **Retrieval-Augmented Generation (RAG)** method for the chatbot, where the chatbot queries relevant embedded data based on user inputs and provides actionable insights.
 It operates without a traditional database by relying on embedded CSV files that contain campaign data.

 ## Tools and Libraries
 - **Azure OpenAI API** for embeddings and insights generation.